Medicare Part D

-You should also know that if you drop or lose your coverage with Leidos and don't enroll in Medicare prescription drug coverage after your current coverage ends, you may pay more (a penalty) to enroll in Medicare prescription drug coverage later.
+You should also know that if you drop or lose your coverage with Leidos and do not join a Medicare drug plan within 63 continuous days after your current coverage ends, you may pay a higher premium (a penalty) to join a Medicare drug plan later.

-If you go 63 days or longer without prescription drug coverage that's at least as good as Medicare's prescription drug coverage, your monthly premium will go up at least 1% per month for every month that you did not have that coverage.
-For example, if you go nineteen months without coverage, your premium will always be at least 19% higher than what many other people pay.
-You'll have to pay this higher premium as long as you have Medicare prescription drug coverage.
-In addition, you may have to wait until the following November to enroll.
+If you go 63 continuous days or longer without creditable prescription drug coverage, your monthly premium will go up at least 1% of the Medicare base beneficiary premium per month for every month that you did not have that coverage.
+For example, if you go nineteen months without creditable coverage, your premium may consistently be at least 19% higher than the Medicare base beneficiary premium.
+You may have to pay this higher premium (a penalty) as long as you have Medicare prescription drug coverage.
+In addition, you may have to wait until the following October to enroll.